zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db/provision-app-db.md

 In this section we will create a Security List for the WebLogic subnet to be able to reach the Database subnet on port 1521 (the Oracle Database default port) and SSH port 22.

-1. Go to **Networking -> Virtual CLoud Network** in the compartment where WebLogic was provisioned.
+1. Go to **Networking -> Virtual Cloud Network** in the compartment where WebLogic was provisioned.

   <img src="./images/provision-db-1.png" width="50%">